Taxes and VAT

 ▪ Mail order or distance sales into the state.

-Persons engaged in the above activities may elect to register for VAT if their turnover is less than the set limits but are not obliged to do so.
+Persons engaged in the above activities may choose to register for VAT if their turnover is less than the set limits but are not obliged to do so.

 Threshold/Turnover limits for Registration

-Registration is obligatory where turnover limits are exceeded during a 12-month period.
+Registration is obligatory where turnover limits are exceeded during a 12-month period (except for distance sales).
 The limits are as follows: